The Centre’s Sickness and Infectious Diseases Policy will prevent and contain the spread of sickness and infectious diseases

 All Kaiako must sign the medication form as a record of training and information provided on administrating medicine.

-All medicine records will be kept for 1 year with other Centre documentation.
+All medicine records will be kept for one year with other Centre documentation.

-A sleep room is provided adjacent to the Infants & Toddlers playroom
+A sleep room is provided adjacent to the Infants & Toddlers indoor area.

-Sleeping children are to be clearly visible at all times
+Sleeping tamariki are to be clearly visible at all times.

-The rostered staff member is to remain present until all children are asleep
+The rostered kaiako is to remain present until all tamariki are asleep.

-The rostered staff member is responsible for physically checking sleeping children for warmth, breathing and general well-being
+The rostered kaiako is responsible for physically checking sleeping tamariki for warmth, breathing and general well-being.

-Children are issued with individually identified sheets and bedding that are washed on a weekly basis
+Tamariki are issued with individually identified sheets and bedding that are washed on a weekly basis.

-No child will have access to food or liquids while in bed
+No tamaiti will have access to food or liquids while in bed.

-All children will be put to sleep in a cot or on a mattress in the sleep room
+All tamariki will be put to sleep in a cot or on a mattress in the sleep room.

-Whānau are encouraged to bring special/comfort sleeping aids for their child to use during sleep times including soft toys, pacifiers, sleepsack etc
+Whānau are encouraged to bring special/comfort sleeping aids for their tamaiti to use during sleep times including soft toys, pacifiers, sleepsack etc